Azure Repositories (TFS)

 Organization level - Snyk integrations

-Feature availability Integration with Azure Repos Cloud is available with all Snyk pricing plans.
-Integration with Azure DevOps Server 2020 and above, also known as TFS, is available for Snyk Enterprise plan customers.
-For details, see Plans and pricing.
+Feature availability Integration with Azure DevOps Server 2020 and above, also known as TFS, is available only with Enterprise plans.
+For more information, see plans and pricing.

 Snyk supports only Git.
 Snyk does not currently support integration with Team Foundation Version Control (TFVC).